Ulster University Foundation Degree in Mechatronic Engineering

 Typically, weekly contact hours are scheduled for a minimum of 8.5 hours per week per semester.
 Student workload usually includes 2 to 3 assessments (a combination of coursework and or/ examination) per module.
 The Foundation Degree also provides students with an opportunity to undertake a substantial work based project during the final year of the programme.

-- GCSE English Language Grade C or above or Pass in Level 2 Essential Skills Communication.
+- GCSE English Language Grade C or above or Pass in Level 2 Essential Skills Literacy

 In circumstances where the number of applications exceeds the number of places available, SERC reserves the right to select those candidates offering the highest grades